Skip to main content

 We make riding to City of Petersburg easy, which is why over 1.5 million users, including users in Petersburg, trust Moovit as the best app for public transit.
 You don’t need to download an individual bus app or train app, Moovit is your all-in-one transit app that helps you find the best bus time or train time available.

-For information on prices of bus, train and metro, costs and ride fares to City of Petersburg, please check the Moovit app.
+For information on prices of train and bus, costs and ride fares to City of Petersburg, please check the Moovit app.

 Use the app to navigate to popular places including to the airport, hospital, stadium, grocery store, mall, coffee shop, school, college, and university.